 The Ritz Carlton is another go-to.
 It has the best location of any hotel in Kyoto; set along the Kamogawa River, it’s close to the Gion and Ponto-chō—two of my favorite areas—with excellent views of the Higashiyama Mountains.
 The Ritz is more lively than the Four Seasons and attracts a lot of locals who come for afternoon tea and to indulge in an insanely decadent assortment of Pierre Hermé sweets.
 The Ritz also has a beautiful spa, and, I might add, the best yukata I've found in all my travels within Japan.

-Kyoto is famous for its tofu, and Syouraian is a beautiful place to get it.
+Kyoto is famous for its tofu, made fresh daily, and Syouraian is a beautiful place to get it.
 Bonus: it’s got views over the Qi River near Arashiyama’s bamboo grove.

-Hanaore is the best sabazushi (pressed sushi) in Kyoto.
+Hanaore has the best Sabazushi (pressed sushi) in Kyoto.
 Try the ABRI-style; it’s slightly charbroiled but raw inside and truly unique.

 Spend a long afternoon strolling through the Nishiki Market which has, hands down, the best food in Kyoto.
 While you're there, be sure to check out Aritsugu, one of the oldest and most world-renowned knife makers in Japan.